 Applause

 Applause is a tool for customer feedback, NPS surveys, and product reviews.
-It has an easy-to-use interface that makes it simple to get started with your survey.
-As you can see in the chart below.
+It has an easy-to-use interface that makes it simple to get started with your survey, as you can see in the chart below.
 Applause offers several different plans depending on what features you need and how many people will be participating in your survey.

 If you’re looking for the best UX research tools, here are some more good options.